dimmyboro9/Algorithms/README.md

 To solve this task I will implement and use **BFS modification**.

 ## AVL tree
+There is a toy store that keeps track of the quantity of purchased and sold toys of different types.
 My task is to implement a template class `Bestsellers` parameterized by the type `Product`, which serves as an identifier for individual products.
 It is promised that the type `Product` has a copy `constructor` (and `assignment operator`), `destructor`, `comparison operators`, and `std::hash` is implemented for it.

 The `Bestsellers` class must implement the following public methods: